 Was an instant reaction by a CTO when I asked him “What do you think about your role in the changing world?”

-But the pandemic has brought this once behind the curtain superhero into the limelight of the stage.
+But the pandemic has brought this once behind curtain superhero into the limelight of the stage.
 Suddenly he has become the superhero of the broad daylight whom everyone is calling to help tackle the technology adoption problem – flying from one department to another, up and down – in every direction of the organizational hierarchy like Superman.

-From top executives to the shop floor workers, everyone who thought they were safe from the rapidly changing technology adoptions, have suddenly had to adapt to modern tools and equipment that enable them to adapt new remote working practices.
+From top executives to the shop floor workers, everyone who thought they were safe from the rapidly changing technology adoptions, have suddenly had to adapt to modern tools and equipment that enable them to adapt to new remote working practices.